New Mexico asks Guard to sub for sick teachers amid omicron

 Other states have worked to mobilize state workers and National Guard soldiers to support schools.
 Last year Massachusetts mobilized its National Guard, first to support COVID-19 testing on school campuses, then to drive school buses.
 On Tuesday, Oklahoma allowed state workers to volunteer as school substitutes while continuing to receive their salaries.

-But New Mexico is the first state in the nation to report recruiting troops into the classroom in response to COVID-19 staffing shortages.
+But New Mexico is the first state to report recruiting troops into the classroom in response to COVID-19 staffing shortages.

 Members of the Guard will serve on active duty, drawing their usual pay.
 State workers who teach in classrooms will get marked as paid leave that doesn’t subtract from individual vacation allotments.